On Quasiconvexity and Relative Hyperbolic Structures: Introduction

-\emph{Acknowledgements:} The author thanks Noel Brady, Jason Manning, and Ashot Minasyan for useful comments.
-This project was partially supported by NSF grant no. DMS-0505707 and a Britton Posdoctoral Fellowship at McMaster University.
+The author thanks the referee for useful comments, suggestions and critical corrections.
+The author thanks Noel Brady, Chris Hruska, Jason Manning, Ashot Minasyan for comments on this work.
+This project was supported by a Britton Postdoctoral Fellowship at McMaster University.